Student Appeals Policy

 - A student may initiate an appeal on the following academic decisions only: final grade, academic discipline, academic probation, restricted enrolment, suspension or dismissal, graduation, recognition of prior learning and decisions related to the Academic Accommodations Policy.

-- A student may initiate an appeal for a non-academic decision or sanction imposed under the Student Code of Conduct.
+- A student may initiate an appeal for a non-academic decision or sanction imposed under the Student Community Standards Policy.

 - Work, field and clinical placements and co-op experiences are assigned a grade of P (pass) or F (fail).
 A grade of F is eligible for appeal, but may not be eligible for reassessment, due to the applied nature of the learning that it relates to.
 In some circumstances, it may be possible to repeat the placement associated with the appealed grade.